Space-time accessibility supports participation in after-work leisure activities

+The flexibility and substitutability of leisure activities have direct implications for how we operationalize STA.
+Because leisure destinations can be swapped, rescheduled, or foregone entirely, the relevant capability set is not a single location but a field of opportunities within an individual's time-space prism.
+Someone with many reachable options can substitute one destination for another under time pressure; someone with a narrow set faces a binding constraint that may suppress participation altogether.
+Moreover, because leisure occupies the residual time window after mandatory commitments, the STA value determines not only where individuals can go but whether they participate at all, making leisure activities relatively sensitive to variations in space-time resources.

-In this study, we hypothesize that the factors shaping an individual's participation in leisure activities are those indicated by the thick green arrows (Figure \ref{fig:concept}).
-The list of all opportunities accessible by a person (their \emph{capability set}) is conceptualized as arising from two building blocks: individuals' home and work/study locations, and their transport and amenity resources.
+In this study, we hypothesize that the factors shaping an individual's participation in leisure activities are the individual conversion function, the capability set, and the mobility, indicated by the thick green arrows in Figure \ref{fig:concept}.
+The list of all opportunities accessible by a person (their \emph{capability set}) is operationalized from two building blocks: individuals' home and work/study locations, and their transport and amenity resources.